-Storage boxes are piling up in the conservatory, two of your kids are sharing a room that seems to be getting smaller by the day, every time you turn around, you’re bumping into someone, that new sofa you’re dying to buy is just too big for the living room.
+Storage boxes are piling up in the conservatory, two of your kids are sharing a room that seems to be getting smaller by the day, and every time you turn around, you’re bumping into someone, and that new sofa you’re dying to buy is just too big for the living room.

 The kitchen is in need of a lot of TLC – what now?